-A better explanation would be to say that I could have faith in God's saving grace, but not in his healing grace.
-It would not mean that I have no faith at all, but it would mean I do not have faith for healing, even when I have deluded myself into thinking that I have it.
+A better explanation is that the person has faith in God to save him, but has no faith in God to heal him.
+He has no faith for healing, even though he has deluded himself into thinking that he has it.
 Since faith is a sovereign gift from God, and since Jesus said that faith could even move a mountain, then for one to have faith for healing necessarily means that he would receive healing.

 There is no room for the objection that this denies God’s sovereignty, because we have first acknowledged that faith is a sovereign gift from God.
 On the other hand, it means that those who insist that one can have great faith for healing and still not receive healing have made faith a matter of man’s will and have denied the sovereignty of God.
 And the fact that they have failed to resolve this subject in this manner, which requires only the simplest inference from Scripture, means that their pride in their own intellect and scholarship is unfounded.